carlhako/weatherfeed/README.md

 TCP requests have the ability to return a single value from within the json object.
 This allows an arduino to fetch a single value without processing the json.

-example request for todays date forecastDetailed/qld/townsville/rainfall/dates/0
+example request for todays date<BR>
+forecastDetailed/qld/townsville/rainfall/dates/0

-this will return the chance of any rain at 1pm today. forecastDetailed/qld/townsville/rainfall/data/0/Chance of any rain/1:00 PM
+this will return the chance of any rain at 1pm today.<BR>
+forecastDetailed/qld/townsville/rainfall/data/0/Chance of any rain/1:00 PM

-fetch tomorrows max temperature forecast/qld/townsville/max_1
+fetch tomorrows max temperature<BR>
+forecast/qld/townsville/max_1

 To Do